| Moving with children We stress careful planning in every

 packing, moving out/in, etc.) and how the children can stay connected with

-their current friends through visits, etc.
+their current friends through visits, etc. One way to gain active participation

 from your children is to involve them in every possible move-related